VALUING THE MEMORY OF PAST EVENTS THROUGH OBJECTS

 WHAT IS YOUR OBJECT OF VALUE?

-Is there an object that contains an attached memory, value, or personal meaning to you?
+Does an object come to your mind that you have at home and that contains an attached memory, value, or personal meaning to you?
 Maybe it’s an object that belonged to your ancestors, with a family history, or maybe it’s an object that you acquired or that came to you at some point in your life.